galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot-r/tutorial.md

 >    colours <- setNames(c("purple", "grey", "orange"), c(down, notsig, up))
 >    ```
 >
-> 2. Highlight the code in the script and click Run
+> 2. Highlight the code in the script and run
 >
 >   ![Smaller points](../../images/rna-seq-viz-with-volcanoplot-r/volcano_points_colours.png)
 >
 {: .hands_on}

-You could try changing to other colours to see how it looks.

 > ### {% icon tip %} Tip: R colours
 >
-> You can see the built-in R colours with their names in [this cheatsheet](https://www.nceas.ucsb.edu/sites/default/files/2020-04/colorPaletteCheatsheet.pdf).
+> If you want to use other colours you can see the built-in R colours with their names in [this cheatsheet](https://www.nceas.ucsb.edu/sites/default/files/2020-04/colorPaletteCheatsheet.pdf).
 >
 {: .tip}